greenya/SpaceLib/README.md

 ## TODOs

+TODO: ui: rename current "pass" flag to "pass_self"; add support for "pass", which should act as "pass_self" for the frame itself and its children; note: if not effective algo, then maybe add ui.set_pass_frame_tree(f)

 TODO: test if text measuring can be (and should be) improved by caching font+text keys, so next time we measure same text with same font, we immediately know the size (Vec2)

 TODO: terse: add support for "tab" command <tab=150>, which should take single integer, should generate empty word with needed width so following word will start at that horizontal pos (e.g. 150px from line.rect.x)